 Because tablets are expensive items, typically retailing for about $500, owners also tend to have higher disposable income than the general smartphone user based.
 They often spend more on game downloads and on in-game items than other consumer segments.

-Juniper projects that social and casual games will drive the bulk of mobile game downloads overall.
+Juniper projects social and casual games will drive the bulk of mobile game downloads overall.
 And because of the proliferation of smartphones and tablets, game revenue on feature phones will be cut in half by 2016.